-The committee approves recital programs, evaluates the recitals, conducts the general examination, supervises the preparation of the document or dissertation, and administers the final oral examination.
-At the document or dissertation stage, the Doctoral Committee may be reconstituted to provide additional expertise appropriate to the project.
-Any changes in membership of the Doctoral Committee must receive approval by the retiring, continuing and new members of the committee, the School of Music director and the associate dean for graduate Studies.
+The committee approves the Doctoral Committee Report, conducts the oral portion of the general examination, supervises the preparation of the Document/Dissertation, and administers the final oral defense.
+At the Document/Dissertation stage, the Doctoral Committee may be reconstituted to provide additional expertise appropriate to the project.
+Any changes in membership of the Doctoral Committee must receive approval by the Director of the School of Music and the Associate Dean for Graduate Studies.